Testlio/hype/content/post/cloudwatch-logs.md

 /aws/lambda/device-service-prod-DeviceFilteredGet-1VXYLZSBFBLGS 2016/06/30/[3]460025f44fc84f66bee35dce7e3e8098 REPORT RequestId: 141d2c66-3ea9-11e6-b716-2f2fe2863b8d	Duration: 541.88 ms	Billed Duration: 600 ms 	Memory Size: 256 MB	Max Memory Used: 44 MB
 ```

-This means, that when combined with services such as [Raygun](https://raygun.com), getting logs for specific requests can be quite simple, armed with an endpoint (which converts to a single Lambda function) and a request ID, we can find all of related logs quite quickly.
+This means, that when combined with services such as [Raygun](https://raygun.com), getting logs for specific requests can be quite simple.
+Armed with an endpoint, which we can map to a single Lambda function, and a request ID, we can find all of related logs quite quickly.

 On the other hand, we can also leverage the `--watch` option to keep a specific log group open indefinitely.
 This can be useful for constantly monitoring a specific resource in our system.
 This becomes even more useful when combined with `grep`, as that way we can also filter out specific events.
 In fact, this is really similar to what CloudWatch already offers as part of their Logs Metric Filter offering.
 This allows us to count the number of occurrences of some filter expression in the log group.